Article #51: The Double Shift: How Women Balanced Survival Jobs and Family During the 2008 Financial Crisis

 The first mechanism that intensified women’s overload was income compression.
 When the crisis destroys jobs, reduces paid hours, or weakens wages, it does not affect only the household budget.
 It alters the architecture of survival.
 The problem stops being only “earning less” and becomes “how to keep life functioning with less margin, less stability, and more fear.”

 In the 2008 crisis, this process was especially harsh because the loss of security was not limited to the main job.
 Many families came to depend on fragile combinations: part-time work, supplemental income, temporary occupations, informality, side gigs, and constant rearrangements.
 Precarity did not appear only as the absence of work, but as the presence of insufficient, unstable, and poorly paid work.
-This point appears strongly in Kalleberg’s (2017) analysis, which describes the post-crisis period as marked by persistent insecurity and worsening job quality in part of the labor market, and also in BLS reports (2018), which organize the trajectory of women’s work within these structural transformations of the labor market.
+This point appears strongly in Kalleberg and von Wachter’s (2017) analysis, which describes the post-crisis period as marked by persistent insecurity and worsening job quality in part of the labor market, and also in BLS reports (2019), which organize the trajectory of women’s work within these structural transformations of the labor market.

 Research from the Federal Reserve Bank of New York also helps refine this reading. Şahin, Song, and Hobijn (2010) show that the dynamics of gendered unemployment during the 2007–2009 recession were complex and crossed by flows between employment, unemployment, and exits from the labor force.
 This matters because it prevents simplistic interpretations.
 The fact that men suffered sharper shocks in some sectors did not mean women were protected.
 In many households, economic instability simply reorganized itself, requiring new combinations of work and income within the family.